PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 * xpath where this xml fragment should be inserted into the candidate configuration
 * the order in which these XML fragments must be inserted
 * a list of all variables that require user input
 * target version requirements.
-For example: Pan-OS 8.0 or higher
+For example: PAN-OS 8.0 or higher

 This is all accomplished by adding multiple files each containing an XML configuration fragment and a `.meta-cnc.yaml` file that describes the load order, variables, target requirements, etc.